GSFo/CS3113/P1/SDLProject/README.md

 You have a bunch of Squirtles to hold your back.
 You can safely land or jump on them.

 Press E to activate power mode, Duration 10s, Cold down 15s.
-You destroy every creature you touch when power mode is on.
+You destroy every ghost you touch when power mode is on.

 Magnetons try to escape from you when you approach them with power mode on; Gasties hides in the void when you approach them with power mode on and return after several seconds.
 Haunters do paralleling.